Tips for Painting a Boat Deck

 - Be sure to clean the boat often.
 Allowing dirt to accumulate will damage the paint.
 Many people find that a quick cleaning after each use is a critical step to protecting the paint.
 Obviously, you’ll want to add in a deep cleaning every now and then.

 - Whenever you are cleaning the boat, it is essential that you rinse thoroughly.
 Keep rinsing even after you think it is completely rinsed.
 You don’t want to leave any residue behind.

 - Keep the boat covered during winter months or store in a shelter.

 In Need of a Good Option for Your Boat?

 In addition to following my 10 tips for painting a boat deck, picking the right paint is essential to a job well done.
 Durabak offers a unique alternative for your boat deck.
-The Durabak Marine Liner is available in 18 colors and has many benefits that other companies don’t offer.
+The Durabak Marine Paint is available in 18 colors and has many benefits that other companies don’t offer.
 The liner is heat resistant, weather resistant, durable, offers a non-slip texture even when wet, is anti-corrosive and rust-proof.
 Using the Durabak marine liner is going to allow the work you put into the boat now, to last for many more years in the future.

 Don’t trust your boat needs to just anyone.
 Durabak has been in business since 1992 proudly serving customers just like yourself.
 Any product that is used by the U.S. Navy is the choice you want for your boat.
 Contact us today and our trained professionals will help you to find the products that are best for your needs.